orange-cloudfoundry/gitlab-release-resource/README.md

 # GitLab Releases Resource

-~~Fetches and creates versioned GitLab resources.~~
+Fetches and creates versioned GitLab resources.
+GitLab resources are metadata attached to tags.

-Note that this is still in development, and doesn't yet work.
-It will hopefully be ready later this week.
+Note that this is still in development, and is still undergoing changes.
+It may or may not work properly at the moment, but should hopefully somewhat more stable soon.

 ## Source Configuration